 Wenman’s first step in creating that story was to work with local culinary promoter Jolene Mannina to assemble a board of advisors that includes celebrity chefs Michael Mina, Mary Sue Milliken and Susan Feniger, as well as local favorites Rick Giffen, Bryce Krausman, Nicole Brisson, Brian Howard and Geno Bernardo.
 The majority of funds were raised by local and culinary leaders to make Urban Seed a homegrown, yet global technology.

-“We’re not just doing what we think should be done,” Wenman says of the initiative.
+Rendering of the event space in use.“We’re not just doing what we think should be done,” Wenman says of the initiative.
 “We’re doing what they want to be done as chefs and restaurants—everything including making sure that we are pricing competitively, that delivery is done in the right way and that we’re growing the products that make sense to the chef.”

 When one of Urban Seed’s culinary partners expressed the need for root vegetables, the engineers built a system to grow them in these greenhouses.
 When board members explained how casino loading docks and kitchens work, the team designed proprietary trays and cabinets made out of special materials that keep products cold during delivery without continuous refrigeration, reducing loss and waste.
 And, of course, proximity to kitchens benefits the chefs in numerous ways.
 “It’s gonna be grown about 5 miles from the restaurant,” board member Krausman of DW Bistro says.
 “A lot of food cost is transportation and travel time.
 So that’ll help us manage our costs as well.”